vargalaszlo87/shortwave-lowpass-filter/README.md

 The second variant is more difficult.
 For example, if you have a higher order Chebyshev or Ellipcit filter, the former method will not work.
 Look at the following diagram:

-:boom **These types ripple in both the bandwidth and the stopband.** So, we have many questions:
+**💥These types ripple in both the bandwidth and the stopband.** So, we have many questions:

 - where can we measure the maximal amplitude in passband?
 - wath is the attenuation in stopband?
+- where exactly is the cutoff point?
+-
 - etc.

+**📢 Some axioms**

+- There are a delta (δ) value

 ![image](https://github.com/user-attachments/assets/cb843c5b-5cad-4c23-b555-52f4ee05c9c7)